Trimble Knob

-Trimble Knob, located southwest of Monterey, Virginia in Highland County, is a conical hill composed of basalt, a volcanic rock, of Eocene (early Tertiary) age.
+Trimble Knob, located southwest of Monterey in Highland County, Virginia, is a conical hill composed of basalt, a volcanic rock, of Eocene (early Tertiary) age.
 It is the eroded remnant of what was an active volcano or diatreme that last erupted approximately 35 million years ago, making it one of the youngest volcanos on the east coast of North America.

 Description

 Trimble Knob is an isolated conical hill in an otherwise relatively flat valley, surrounded by farmland.
 The peak of the hill has an elevation of 3123 ft (952m).
 U.S. Route 220 lies along the southeast flank of the hill.
 Trimble Knob is the most obvious of many igneous intrusions in the area.

 The central part of the hill is composed of basalt with a diameter of approximately 150 m.
 The basalt intrudes through the gently dipping Devonian Needmore Formation (fossiliferous shale and calcareous mudstone), and is near the axis of a syncline in the center of the valley.